We may earn money or products from the companies mentioned in this post.

 What is SEO?

 Many people are not aware that SEO has two sides to it – onsite and offsite – and that you need both for best results.
 Onsite SEO has to do with internal things such as your titles, tags, website structure and content being optimized for your keywords.
 Offsite SEO has to do with non-internal things like inbound links to your site.
+You could even check competitor backlinks if you want to, to see how they could affect your site.

 Along with increased traffic, SEO can also increase the quality of traffic to your blog.
 This means you get the right visitors that are a relevant match to what you offer.
 Getting increased traffic to your blog doesn’t help you if those visitors have no interest in your niche.